JuliaAPlavin/Uncertain.jl/README.md

 3.0 ± 0.5099019513592785
 ```

-Naturally, the choice of which package to use is different in different scenarios. 🎯 `Uncertain.jl` values can easily be converted back and forth to corresponding objects of other packages, making the interoperability more straightforward. 🔄
+Naturally, the choice of which package to use differs in different scenarios. 🎯 `Uncertain.jl` values can easily be converted back and forth to corresponding objects of other packages, making interoperability more straightforward. 🔄